nrfconnect/sdk-nrf/include/bluetooth/mesh/gen_prop.rst

 #######################

 The Generic Property models allow remote access to the Device Properties of a mesh node.
-Read more about device properties in :ref:`bt_mesh_properties_readme`.
+Read more about Device Properties in :ref:`bt_mesh_properties_readme`.

-The Generic Property models fall into two categories:
+The following Generic Property models are supported:

 .. toctree::
    :maxdepth: 1